Best Furniture Stores

 While not as important when shopping at brick-and-mortar stores, the available shipping options can be a major pro or con for online retailers.
 Even if you pick out your new couch on a showroom floor, you may still need to have your particular color choice shipped.

 - Delivery radius: Some stores only deliver within a certain number of miles, while others deliver nationwide.
 If ordering online, check the delivery area before spending hours shopping.
-If you are buying locally, this usually isn't a problem.
+If you are buying locally, this usually isn't a problem, although some stores do charge additional rates after going a certain amount of miles.

 - Fees: It's not unusual for furniture stores to charge extra for delivery, but prices vary widely.
 Some stores offer free shipping with a minimum purchase, and some items might have an extra fee based on weight.